 - Unplanned releases of hazardous materials-Motor vehicle incidents

 - RCMP or Medical assistance

 - It is also the aim of the Fire Department to provide for the prevention of emergencies and education of the general public to ensure their safety.

-Any adult that is interested in becoming a volunteer firefighter may contact the Fire Chief or download the application form.
+Any adult that is interested in becoming a volunteer firefighter may contact the Fire Chief.

 Fire Hall & Training Centre

 The dedicated men and women who volunteer countless hours of their time to train, practice, and respond to emergencies in Hanna and surrounding areas have a facility that provides: